mmcc007/screenshots/README.md

 Within each class of ios and android device, multiple devices share the same screen size.
 Devices are therefore organized by supported screens in a file called `screens.yaml`.

-To modify the config file with the devices you want to emulate/simulate:
+To modify the config file with the devices you select to emulate/simulate:
-1. Locate each device in latest [screens.yaml](https://github.com/mmcc007/screenshots/blob/master/lib/resources/screens.yaml).
+1. Locate each selected device in latest [screens.yaml](https://github.com/mmcc007/screenshots/blob/master/lib/resources/screens.yaml).
 Use the latest `screens.yaml`, not the sample below.
-2. Modify the list of devices in `screenshots.yaml` with your selected devices.
+2. Modify the list of devices in `screenshots.yaml` to your selected devices.
 Confirm that each selected device name matches a name used in `screens.yaml`
 3. Install an emulator/simulator for each selected device.
 Confirm that each selected device used in `screenshots.yaml` has an emulator/simulator